___ Algeria - الجزائر

 The national carrier of Algeria serves the most significant cities of the interior as well as 37 stopovers through Europe Africa and the Middle-East.

-Official guide to Algeria by the Ministry of tourism and the craft industry (in French).
+Official guide to Algeria by the Ministry of tourism and the craft industry (in Arabic and French).

-Algerian portal of tourism and the craft industry (in French).
+Site about tourism and the craft industry in Algeria (in French).

 An Algeria Guide in French.